What the C-suite wants: 24 must-have HR software metrics

 7. Overtime hours and overtime costs

-This is a metric your C-suite is likely to care about because understanding overtime costs is instrumental to understanding routes to growth.
+This is a metric your C-suite is likely to care about because understanding overtime costs are instrumental to understanding routes to growth.

-For example: if your business takes on a new client that takes an extra 30 hours per week to service, how much would this cost in overtime?
+For example: if your business takes on a new client that calls for an extra 30 hours per week to service, how much would this cost in overtime?

 8. Cost-per-hire

-Of all talent acquisition metrics, this is likely the one your C-suite cares most about, because it’s so fundamental to business operations.
+Of all the talent acquisition metrics, this is likely the one your C-suite cares most about.
 Taking the example above: how much would it cost to hire a new full-time employee to service the new client, and how does that stack up against overtime costs?

 9. Time-to-fill

-Another headline recruitment metric that matters to top-level strategic business decision-making, time-to-fill indicates how long it’ll take to grow the workforce.
+This is another headline recruitment metric that matters to top-level strategic business decision-making.
+Time-to-fill indicates how long it’ll take to grow the workforce.

 If the organisation is about to win a new contract that requires staffing, when do we need to go to market?
 How much will overtime cost us before we ramp to full capacity?